-Envisioned as a luxury grand tourer, the Triumph Stag was designed to compete directly with the Mercedes-Benz SL class models.
-All Stags were four-seater convertible coupés, but for structural rigidity – and to meet new American rollover standards of the time – the Stag required a B-pillar "roll bar" hoop connected to the windscreen frame by a T-bar.
-A removable hardtop was a popular factory option for the early Stags, and was later supplied as a standard fitment.
+Envisioned as a luxury grand tourer, the Triumph Stag was designed to fill an apparent gap in the market occupied mainly by the Mercedes-Benz SL class models.
+All Stags were four-seater convertibles, but for structural rigidity the Stag required a B-pillar "roll bar" hoop connected to the windscreen frame by a T-bar.

 The car started as a Michelotti styling experiment for the 1966 Geneva Auto Show.
 Giovanni Michelotti had previously styled the 2000 saloon for Triumph and he asked Harry Webster, Director of Engineering at Triumph, for a car to use as a donor for his show project.
 The donor car sent to Turin was a 1964 saloon which had been used internally at Canley and after its final duties as a support car for the 1965 Le Mans Spitfire team, was driven to Italy and left for Michelotti to cut and shape.
 The agreement was that if Webster liked the design, Triumph could use the car as the basis of a new Triumph model.
 Harry Webster, who was a long time friend of Giovanni Michelotti, absolutely loved the design when he saw it, as were the Triumph directors, and in Summer 1966 the car was collected from Turin and driven back to Coventry.